syncfusion-content/wpf-docs/wpf/Tabbed-MDI-Form/Disabling-Dragging-and-Dropping-of-TDI-Items-in-DockingManager-and-DocumentContainer.md

 {% endtabs %}

 ## Rearrange position of document items with auto scrolling
 You can easily move or rearrange document items when there are several document items by setting the `EnableAutoScroll` property value as `true`.
-Drag the required item over the overflow button (with three dots) to autoscroll.
+Drag the required item over the overflow button (with three dots) or tab scroll buttons to autoscroll.
 The default value of `EnableAutoScroll` property is `false`.

 {% tabs %}